 4. Capacity to redesign courses at scale

-One major benefit of adaptive learning technology is the potential to improve learning outcomes for large numbers of students.
+One major benefit of adaptive learning technology is the potential to close equity gaps by improving learning outcomes for large numbers of Black, Latino, Indigenous, and poverty-affected students.
 An interesting experiment with a couple of instructors working in isolation will have a limited impact.

 “Is there an instructional design team on hand that understands what adaptive learning is and can offer help on building that out?” she asks.
 “Does the institution have the infrastructure and technological capacity to integrate adaptive courseware into their LMS?
 Do they have a plan for which tool they want to use and how they plan to use it?”